LorenzEh/ACS-5/README.md

 The function takes 5 inputs:

 1. **year:**
-   - *Italicized Text:* The ACS-5 data should be interpreted as a measurement covering the entirety of the specified time range rather than representing a single point within that period (U.S. Census Bureau, 2020, p.
+   - The ACS-5 data should be interpreted as a measurement covering the entirety of the specified time range rather than representing a single point within that period (U.S. Census Bureau, 2020, p.
 22).
 For instance, if you input the year 2019, you're obtaining data for the period spanning from 2015 to 2019.
 Therefore, it's inappropriate to consider this data as solely representative of the individual years 2015, 2016, 2017, 2018, or 2019; rather, it should be understood as reflecting the entire duration.

 2. **variables:**
-   - *Italicized Text:* Variables are entered as a list, where each variable is followed by a user-defined custom name.
+   - Variables are entered as a list, where each variable is followed by a user-defined custom name.
 This custom name, entered after the original variable name, can be chosen freely by the user.
 Utilizing custom names aids in distinguishing between variables, enhancing clarity and organization.

 3. **include_moe_columns:**
    - Set True to include MOE columns, else they are not included in the data frame.